 What is an earthquake?

-Earthquakes are a random ground motion that produces inertial loads in structures built on it.
-The ground motion of the earthquake can be attenuated by the building’s resonant response producing much larger motions at the higher levels.
+Earthquakes are random ground motion that produces inertial loads in structures built on them.
+The ground motion of the earthquake can be attenuated by the building’s resonant response producing much larger motions at higher levels.
 That leads to major damage to the structure.
-Hence, structures need to be designed to withstand the earthquake ground motion.
+Hence, structures need to be designed to withstand the earthquake’s ground motion.

 Static vs Dynamic Seismic Analysis

 This earthquake analysis of piping systems can be performed in two ways: by static method or dynamic way

 Static equivalent analysis, for most non-critical piping systems, the earthquake is treated as a static load, which is proportional to the weight of the piping and components.
 The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically in the vertical and two horizontal directions.

 Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred because that produces more realistic and accurate results compared to an equivalent static analysis.
 The random ground motion can be recorded using accelerometers and applied to the structure or piping model through all the ground supports as time histories and the effect can be assessed.
 These random ground motions are converted to response spectra to simplify earthquake analysis.